Ingan121/DWMKiller/README.md

 # DWMKiller
- DWM Killer for Windows 8-10
+ DWM Killer for Windows 8-11
 * Currently only Korean language supported
-* Compatibility not guaranteed and tested only on 2004 for now
+* Compatibility not guaranteed